dwhiffing/fury/content/nato/us/navy/amphibious/usmc-air/body.md

 F/A-18D from VMFA(AW)-225 ‘Vikings’

-**AV-8B Harrier II/II+**: The USMC is the only service in the US which uses the Harrier and it has done so since 1968.
-The current version is the Harrier II+ which will eventually equip six Sqns, however only 4 are equipped with this version at the moment (this is a more rapid transition than historical).
+**AV-8B Harrier II/II+**: The USMC is the only service in the US which uses the Harrier and has done so since 1968.
+The current version is the Harrier II+ which will eventually equip six Sqns, however only 4 have this version at the moment (this is a more rapid transition than historical).
 The key improvement between the Harrier II and the II+ is the provision of the AN/APG-65 Radar allowing the use of the AIM-7 Sparrow and AIM-120 AMRAAM air to air missiles.
 The Harriers primary mission is to fly off the LHD/LHA ships in support of Marine ground units ashore.
 The TAV variant is a two seat trainer, solely for use in conversion training

 | USMC Aircraft   |                   |                       |             |              |